nathanrosspowell/presentations/src/beginner_guides/language_syntax/README.md

 ---

 class: center, middle
 # Class Hierarchies

 We will look over the principles of OOP* to describe class hierarchies.
+You will use class hierarchies to organise functionality and avoid duplication of code, even if you don't use the OOP methodology.

 _*Object Oriented Programming_